tetrateio/dmz-workshop/05-LB/README.md

 kubectl scale deployment details-v1 --replicas 0 -n $PREFIX-bookinfo
 ```

 Wait a few seconds for the pods to completely terminate.
 Go back to the browser windows that is open to the bookinfo application (`bookinfo.$PREFIX.cloud.zwickey.net`).
 Refresh the page another 10-15 times.
-You'll not you don't get any errors.
-This is because immediately the mesh identifies the error and shifts requests to the details service to the healthy instances in the private west cluster.
+You'll note you don't get any errors.
+This is because immediately the mesh identifies the service that is unavailable and shifts requests to the details service to the healthy instances in the private west cluster.

 - Lets see how this has changed our topology view.
 Refresh the browser that has the TSB appliation open.
 You'll now see a line representing traffic flowing from the productpage within the private east cluster to the gateway, and subsequently the details service, in the private west cluster.